Danielgol/HME-VAS/README.md

 to be added soon)

 ## The Augmentation Data Generator:
-In `augmentation` folder contains a script that creates new binarized images of vertical equations.
+The `augmentation` folder contains a script that creates new binarized images of vertical equations.
 As it is said on the paper, it can be used to improve the results of the object detection training.
 The equations generated are not meant to have logical equations.
 It only intends to generate random equations, with random values, but with the pre-setted positions of a common vertical equation.
+It uses the numerical symbols from MNIST dataset and uses the addition, subtraction and equals symbols from our proposed dataset.
+The MNIST digits were taken from this link: https://www.kaggle.com/datasets/oddrationale/mnist-in-csv

 ## The Code:
 The code is divided in two steps, which are the following: